malloc2048/vault/readme.md

 ## TODO/Future enhancements
 * Get the Search functionality to work
-* Add an method for deleting entries
+* functionality to deleting entries
-* Switch to a database instead of flat jsonl files
+* Switch to a database (sqlite) instead of flat jsonl files
 * Move python project management to UV
+* Redesign the pages maybe use Tailwinds?
+* Add an auth?

 ## auth reference
 https://www.digitalocean.com/community/tutorials/how-to-add-authentication-to-your-app-with-flask-login